Aliases for HIPK2 Gene

 GeneCards Summary for HIPK2 Gene

 HIPK2 (Homeodomain Interacting Protein Kinase 2) is a Protein Coding gene.
-Among its related pathways are ERK Signaling and Translational Control.
-GO annotations related to this gene include protein serine/threonine kinase activity and transcription corepressor activity.
-An important paralog of this gene is DYRK1B.
+Diseases associated with HIPK2 include Hypoxia and Pilocytic Astrocytoma.
+Among its related pathways are Cardiac conduction and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is HIPK1.

 Serine/threonine-protein kinase involved in transcription regulation, p53/TP53-mediated cellular apoptosis and regulation of the cell cycle.
 Acts as a corepressor of several transcription factors, including SMAD1 and POU4F1/Brn3a and probably NK homeodomain transcription factors.
 Phosphorylates PDX1, ATF1, PML, p53/TP53, CREB1, CTBP1, CBX4, RUNX1, EP300, CTNNB1, HMGA1 and ZBTB4.
 Inhibits cell growth and promotes apoptosis through the activation of p53/TP53 both at the transcription level and at the protein level (by phosphorylation and indirect acetylation).
 The phosphorylation of p53/TP53 may be mediated by a p53/TP53-HIPK2-AXIN1 complex.
 Involved in the response to hypoxia by acting as a transcriptional co-suppressor of HIF1A.
 Mediates transcriptional activation of TP73.
 In response to TGFB, cooperates with DAXX to activate JNK.
 Negative regulator through phosphorylation and subsequent proteasomal degradation of CTNNB1 and the antiapoptotic factor CTBP1.
 In the Wnt/beta-catenin signaling pathway acts as an intermediate kinase between MAP3K7/TAK1 and NLK to promote the proteasomal degradation of MYB.
 Phosphorylates CBX4 upon DNA damage and promotes its E3 SUMO-protein ligase activity.
 Activates CREB1 and ATF1 transcription factors by phosphorylation in response to genotoxic stress.
 In response to DNA damage, stabilizes PML by phosphorylation.
 PML, HIPK2 and FBXO3 may act synergically to activate p53/TP53-dependent transactivation.
 Promotes angiogenesis, and is involved in erythroid differentiation, especially during fetal liver erythropoiesis.
 Phosphorylation of RUNX1 and EP300 stimulates EP300 transcription regulation activity.
 Triggers ZBTB4 protein degradation in response to DNA damage.
 Modulates HMGA1 DNA-binding affinity.
 In response to high glucose, triggers phosphorylation-mediated subnuclear localization shifting of PDX1.
 Involved in the regulation of eye size, lens formation and retinal lamination during late embryogenesis.